Pulque: Production

-The process is complex and delicate, and can go sour at any point.
-For this reason, and perhaps due to its ancient "sacred" character, there are rituals and prohibitions.
-Religious songs and prayers may be offered, and women, children and strangers are not allowed inside the tinacal.
-Other superstitions include those against eating canned fish and wearing a hat inside the tinacal.
-The first is claimed to cause a bad taste in the pulque and the second is considered bad luck.
-To cleanse the bad luck, the offender must fill the hat with pulque and drink it down.
+The process is complex and delicate, and can go sour at any point; various rituals and prohobitions have developed around the process.
+Songs and prayers may be offered, and women, children and strangers are not allowed inside the tinacal.

 Just before the peak of fermentation, the pulque is quickly shipped to market in barrels.
 The fermentation process is continuous, so the pulque must be consumed within a certain time before it spoils.

 Consumption

 Most pulque is consumed in bars called pulquerías.
 At the beginning of the 20th century, more than 1,000 were located in Mexico City alone.
 By the early 20th century, pulquerías became socially accepted, and some were places of great elegance.
 But whether for rich or poor, two features stood out among these establishments: odd or catchy names, and murals decorating the walls.
 Names included (translated) "My Office", "Memories of the Future", "Drink and Go", "I'm Waiting for You Here at the Corner", and, across the street from the National Chamber of Deputies, "The Recreation Center of Those Across the Street".
 Diego Rivera once said one of the most important manifestations of Mexican painting was the murals that decorated the facades and interiors of pulquerías.
 One tradition maintained at all pulquerias at the beginning of the 20th century was to put sawdust on the floor.
 The tradition at that time was to begin a pulque-drinking session by spilling a little on the floor or ground as an offering to Mother Earth.
 Traditional pulquerías tend to be like clubs with closed membership, with casual visitors ignored or sometimes stared at.
 Frequent visits and large consumption of the drink tends to win acceptance.
 While some establishments may forbid women, it is much more common for the establishment to provide a separate seating area for them.
 Intermingling of the sexes is not permitted.
 In the more rural areas of Hidalgo and Tlaxcala, where most pulque is made, the pulque is fresher and better.
 A vendor usually displays a white flag over the door when a fresh shipment has arrived.

 Traditionally, pulque is served from large barrels on ice. and served into glasses, using a jicara, which is a half of a calabash tree gourd.
 The bartender is called a jicarero.
 In a pulquería, cruzado, meaning something like "bottoms up", is a frequent salute.